 Nutrition

-How to Make Chilaquiles – Step by Step Photos
+How to Make Chilaquiles Step-by-Step Photos

-Line a sheet pan or large plate with paper towels.
+Prep the tortillas: Line a sheet pan or large plate with paper towels.
 Stack 8 corn tortillas and cut them into quarters.

-In a large deep skillet set over medium heat, warm 1/4 cup cooking oil until shimmering.
 Add two layers of tortilla quarters at a time (8 quarters) and fry, turning as needed, until lightly browned and slightly crunchy, about 1 minute on each side.
 Transfer the tortilla quarters to the paper towel-lined plate to drain.
 Sprinkle with a pinch of salt.
 Repeat with the remaining tortilla quarters.

-Divide tortilla chips between two large plates.
+Top the tortilla chips: Divide tortilla chips between two large plates.
 Divide the warm enchilada sauce equally, drizzling it over the tortilla chips on each plate.

-Next, divide the 1/2 cup shredded Oaxaca cheese, 1/4 cup crumbled queso fresco, 1/4 cup fresh cilantro leaves, 1/3 cup green onions, 1 diced avocado, and 2 tablespoons of Mexican crema. between two plates.
+Next, divide the 1/2 cup shredded Oaxaca cheese, 1/4 cup crumbled queso fresco, 1/4 cup fresh cilantro leaves, 1/3 cup green onions, 1 diced avocado, and 2 tablespoons of Mexican crema between two plates.

 That’s it!
 I told you it was easy.
 Enjoy the ridiculously yummy contrasting flavors, textures, and temperatures immediately.
 Woot!
 And another one.
 (Said in my best DJ Khaled.)